2023 CrossFit Games

-The 2023 CrossFit Games is the 17th edition of the premier competition in the sport of CrossFit, scheduled to be held from August 3 to August 6, 2023, in Madison, Wisconsin.
+The 2023 CrossFit Games is the 17th edition of the premier competition in the sport of CrossFit held from August 1 to August 6, 2023, in Madison, Wisconsin.
+The winners were Laura Horvath for the women's competition, Jeffrey Adler for the men's, and CrossFit Invictus for the team's.

 The qualification process for the 2023 CrossFit Games was adjusted this season, and a worldwide ranking of athletes was introduced for the determination additional qualifying spots for the CrossFit Games.
-All the workouts for the semifinals will also be standardized.
+All the workouts for the semifinals will also be standardized and programmed by CrossFit.
+This Games is the final one to be held in Madison, Wisconsin since it was first held there in 2017.
+The prize purse increased to $2.945 million this year, with the winners receiving $315,000.

-The 2022 women champion Tia-Clair Toomey will not be defending her title due to pregnancy.
+This year a number of top female athletes from 2022 did not compete at the Games, including the women champion Tia-Clair Toomey due to pregnancy, and the runner-up Mal O'Brien.
+Laura Horvath trailed Emma Lawson for large part of the Games, but managed three consecutive wins in the last four events to capture her first title at the Games.
+The 2022 runner-up Roman Khrennikov led for most of the Games, but injured his foot in the final day of competition, and finished third to the eventual winner Jeffrey Adler.
+After several years of absence, ESPN returned as broadcaster for the Games with live coverage on ESPN, ESPN2 and ESPN+.

 Qualifications

 There are three qualification stages as before, but the number of competition regions has been reduced from 10 to seven: North American East, North American West, Europe, Africa, Asia, Australia and South America.
 Athletes are required to compete in their respective competition regions, but special exemptions are awarded to some athletes who applied for them.
 A new world ranking system was introduced, and athletes can acquire points across all four stages of the competition: the CrossFit Open, Quarterfinals, Semifinals, and Games over a two-year period.
-The ranking will be used to determine the strength of field of the semifinals and additional qualification places for the Games will be awarded based on the strength of field of the semifinals.
+The ranking was used to determine the strength of field of the semifinals and additional qualification places for the Games would be awarded based on the strength of field of the semifinals.
+The online Occupational Games created in 2021 was removed this year.